Colorado HFWA Paid Leave Requirements

 Refer to CDLE INFO #6 for a comprehensive overview of HFWA paid leave requirements.

-HFWA Public Health Emergency Leave (PHE)
+HFWA Public Health Emergency (PHE) Leave

 Effective on their hire date, all employees are allotted up to 80 hours of PHE leave for absences related to a declared public health emergency.
 Part-time employees are eligible for PHE leave based on a 2-week average of hours worked.
+This leave is available for 4 weeks following the end or suspension of applicable Federal and State PHE declarations.
+The federal public health emergency related to COVID-19 expired e on May 11, 2023.
+Per HFWA requirements, PHE leave remains in effect until June 8, 2023 (four weeks following the end of the federal PHE).

 - If you have a current PTO policy that covers this requirement, employees can use their current sick policy balances.
 Update your employee handbooks to reflect the expanded language and illnesses.
 (ASAP clients have access to an employee handbook builder through our Online HR Support Center.)